riganti/dotvvm-docs/Pages/concepts/control-development/code-only-controls.md

     = DotvvmProperty.Register<string, TextBoxWithLabel>(c => c.LabelText, null);
 ```

+See the [Control properties](control-properties#specify-markup-options) chapter for more info about the `MarkupOptions` attribute.

 ### Child controls

 Similarly to the viewmodels, every control has lifecycle events `OnInit`, `OnLoad` and `OnPreRender` which follow the logic of the viewmodel `Init`, `Load` and `PreRender` events.